CLI Reference

 Section titled “workflow resume”Resume a failed workflow run.
 Re-executes the workflow, automatically skipping nodes that completed in the prior run.

-Section titled “workflow abandon”Discard a workflow run (marks it as failed).
-Use this to unblock a worktree when you don’t want to resume.
+Section titled “workflow abandon”Discard a workflow run (marks it as cancelled).
+Use this to unblock a worktree when you don’t want to resume — the path lock is released immediately so a new workflow can start.

 Section titled “workflow approve”Approve a paused workflow run at an interactive approval gate.
 Optionally provide a comment that is available to the workflow via $LOOP_USER_INPUT.